robke007/ng-ts-seed/README.md

 Angular seed project templates for web apps and components, using Typescript.

+This repository contains 2 seed projects.
+One for a full application, and one for an angular component.

 ##getting started:
 We need to install all npm and bower dependencies:
 ```sh
 npm update